 Many small businesses don’t have huge budgets for marketing, so most of them spend their money safely and smartly.
 About 47% of small businesses spend less than $10,000 per year which is virtually nothing compared to the budget of an average large-scale marketing campaign.

 28. 62% of small businesses use social media for marketing.

 While on the topic of innovation, small businesses catch onto trends far easier and faster than their big business counterparts.
-About 62% of small businesses use social media for marketing themselves, and about 61% use a website.
+About 62% of small businesses use social media for marketing themselves, and about 61% use a website or blog.

 29. 80% of small businesses don’t invest in content marketing.

 According to expert opinions, 80% of small businesses don’t invest in content marketing, which could be a poor choice in the long run.

 30. Websites are the most popular digital marketing channel for small businesses at 54%.

 Digital marketing dominates a considerable portion of the modern marketing world, and that’s why most small companies put a lot of effort and resources into getting a slice of the pie for themselves.
 Websites lead the way as the most popular digital marketing channel with 54%.
 Social media follows close behind at 51%, and email marketing campaigns hold a solid 36%.